 - A notebook or laptop to take notes.

-During your appointment you may be asked questions regarding your program of study:
+During your appointment you may be asked questions about:

-- Are you completing an Associate’s Degree, Bachelor’s Degree or a Certificate?
+- Are you completing an Associate Degree, Bachelor’s Degree or a Certificate?

 - What are your long-term academic goals?

 - What types of jobs are you looking at getting with this degree?